xvxx/ldpl-todo/README.md

     $ todo -check 2          # check off todo
     $ todo -clear            # remove checked todos

-all commands have single letter versions too.
+all commands have single letter versions:

 -add is -a, -edit is -e, etc. check is -c. clear is -d.

 ## example:

     $ todo -list
     -> no todos in ~/.todo

     $ todo -add Show example usage
     -> added "Show example usage"

     $ todo -add Eat a Pop Tart
     -> added "Eat a Pop Tart"

     $ todo -list
       1. Show example usage
       2. Eat a Pop Tart

     $ todo -add Write a poem about dinosaurs
     -> added "Write a poem about dinosaurs"

     $ todo -check 2
       1. Show example usage
     X 2.
 Eat a Pop Tart
       3. Write a poem about dinosaurs

     $ todo -clear
       1. Show example usage
       2. Write a poem about dinosaurs